DON’T FORGET TO TAKE YOUR AUCTIONEER’S ADVICE WHEN IT COMES TO MAKING MONEY AT YOUR EVENT!

 2. Are you bonded as an auctioneer in the State of California?

 Auctioneers that conduct business in the State of California are required by law to be bonded by the state.
 If the company you are interviewing is not bonded by the State of California be very cautious to proceed with them.
+Check your state laws regarding auctioneers if you are not conducting your auction in California.

 3. Are you a member of the National Auctioneers Association (NAA) and your State Auctioneers Association?